Omoda C5: Russia

 The Omoda 5 was released in Russia in October 2022 under the Omoda marque as the Omoda C5.
 It is initially available in Joy, Lifestyle and Ultimate trim levels powered by the 1.5-litre turbocharged petrol engine and front-wheel drive.
 The Active and Supreme trim levels powered by the 1.6-litre turbocharged petrol engine with standard all-wheel drive were available since March 2023.

 Latin America

 Brazil

 The Omoda E5 battery electric version was launched in Brazil on 15 April 2025, alongside the Jaecoo 7 as part of Omoda-Jaecoo introduction in Brazil.
-It is available in the sole variant.
+It is available in the sole variant using the 61 kWh battery pack.

+In October 2025, the SHS-H hybrid model, powered by the 1.5-litre turbocharged petrol hybrid, was introduced in Brazil.

+The facelift model for the Omoda E5 was introduced in Brazil in August 2026, based on the export-market 2026 facelift for the Brazilian market.

 Chile

 The Omoda 5 is sold in Chile as Omoda C5 dropping the Chery name as both brands are being sold in the country.
 It is available with three trim levels: Comfort.
 Luxury and Prestige; the first two powered by the 1.5-litre turbocharged petrol engine and the latter powered by the 1.6-litre turbocharged petrol engine.
-Deliveries started on the first trimester 2024.
+Deliveries started in the first trimester of 2024.